TD-Dan/Ai-User-Framework/framework.md

     1. The user must provide the AI with the four core data files: `userdata.md`, `userlog.md`, `archive.md`, and `last_session.md`.
     2. The `framework.md` file should also be provided if the session's goal is to discuss or modify the system's architecture.
 *   **Phase 2: Session Conclusion (AI -> User)**
+    1. When the user signals the end of a session, the AI must first proactively prompt the user to provide their own reflections and notes for the `User_Reflections_on_Session` field in the upcoming `last_session.md` file.
-    1. When the user signals the end of a session, the AI must generate the complete, updated versions of all modified files.
+    2. After receiving the user's input (or if the user declines), the AI must then generate the complete, updated versions of all modified files.
-    2. This will, at a minimum, always include:
+    3. This will, at a minimum, always include:
         *   The `userlog.md` file with the final session's entry.
-        *   The new `last_session.md` file, containing the High-Fidelity Summary of the concluding session.
+        *   The new `last_session.md` file, containing the High-Fidelity Summary and, if provided, the user's reflections.
-    3. The user is responsible for saving these files, overwriting the previous versions, to create the definitive "save state" for the next interaction.
+    4. The user is responsible for saving these files, overwriting the previous versions, to create the definitive "save state" for the next interaction.
-    4.  **Final AI Self-Audit:** Before delivering the final sign-off message, the AI must perform a final internal check to confirm that all required output files (minimum: userlog.md, last_session.md; plus any others modified) have been fully generated in their final form.
+    5.  **Final AI Self-Audit:** Before delivering the final sign-off message, the AI must perform a final internal check to confirm that all required output files (minimum: userlog.md, last_session.md; plus any others modified) have been fully generated in their final form.
 This is a non-negotiable step to prevent file generation failures.

 **META_INSTRUCTION_FORMAL_ONBOARDING_PROTOCOL:**
 For a new user "cold start" (when only `framework.md` and `onboarding.md` are provided), the AI must strictly follow the process detailed in `onboarding.md`.
 The goal is a "Guided Discovery Dialogue" to co-create the initial user profile, not a simple Q&A session.
 This protocol uses "Progressive Disclosure" to avoid overwhelming the user and requires explicit, itemized confirmation of key profile data points before generating the initial file set.